9 min read

 Assigning Teams to Endpoints

-Endpoints can only be assigned to teams through the Settings option on the main endpoints list, not from individual endpoint pages.
+Endpoints can be assigned to teams through the Settings option on the main endpoints list, not from individual endpoint pages.

 - Navigate to your Endpoints page.